 One of the best things to do in Bocas del Toro is to take a boat tour where you’ll get to see some beautiful remote parts of the archipelago.

-Most of the tour companies selling the boat trips are based in Bocas Town, the largest town in Bocas del Toro.
-Instead of booking your boat tour online, I recommend finding one on the spot since the prices are significantly lower and negotiable.
-We just walked into one of the tour companies’ offices (there are plenty to choose from) on the main street by the docks and paid 25 USD per person for a full-day tour.
-Don’t expect anything luxurious for this price though.
+We just walked into one of the tour companies’ offices on the main street by the docks and paid 25 USD per person for a full-day tour with a group.
+Don’t expect anything luxurious for this price though, it’s just a simple wooden boat.

 Dolphin Bay